ddemkiw/CV/README.md

 ##Danielle Demkiw

-I'm a junior level Software Developer with a background in Project Management and Technical Writing.
+I'm a junior level Software Developer with a background in project management, technical writing and software support.
+Over the years I have become a seasoned international traveler, with experience living in  Vancouver, Calgary, Hong Kong, Edinburgh and London.
+I am a published technical writer with a specialization in internal documentation.
+I also have several years experience as a software support professional, with a specialization in international clients.

 ###Code examples